cchingtong/project_spring/README.md

 ### For Customers

-- Browse and search for available cars.
+- Browse and search for available vehicles.
-- View car details such as make, model, year, and features.
+- View vehicle details such as make, model, year, and features.
-- Reserve a car for a specific date and time.
+- Reserve a vehicle for a specific date and time.
 - Modify or cancel a reservation.
 - View reservation history.
 - Payment processing depends on whether the location is near or far.